-Amid all the chaos and misery of Coronavirus outbreak, not just in UK but across half the planet, there have been a couple of positive points that have struck me.
+Amid all the chaos and misery of the Coronavirus outbreak, not just in the UK but across half the planet, there have been a couple of positive points that have struck me.

 Firstly, the sheer speed that so many companies have been able to adapt and continue operating with a remote workforce.

 Secondly, the tenacity of those workers to, for want of a better phrase “keep calm and carry on.”

 I’m going to use Alchemis as an example of these points, but I know first hand from the many suppliers, clients and other companies I am still talking to every day that we are in no way unique here.

 A few weeks ago, before the gravity of the situation had dawned on most of us, staff were coming into the office whilst keeping half an eye on events that were (for the most part) happening “somewhere else.”